Six Nations 2018: All you need to know

 Last year saw the sacking of coach Guy Noves, who led France to just seven victories in 21 games.
 He's been replaced by former Italy boss Jacques Brunel, who has named a youthful squad for this season's Six Nations.

 Captain Guirado is the only player with more than 50 caps.
-The hooker is at the heart of a pack that isn't short on size with the likes of lock Sébastien Vahaamahina tipping the scales at close to 280 pounds.
+The hooker is at the heart of a pack that isn't short on size with the likes of lock Sébastien Vahaamahina tipping the scales at close to 280 pounds (127 kilograms).

 Ireland